 Students should complete most of their course work before taking the comprehensive examination, which consists of both written and oral portions and which must be passed before the end of the fourth semester of doctoral study.

-Once Ph.D. candidates have passed the comprehensive examination, they are required to register each semester until they receive the degree.
-Candidates who have completed their plan of study may register for GRAD:6002 Doctoral Continuous Registration or GRAD:6003 Doctoral Final Registration.
+Once candidates have passed the comprehensive examination, they are required to register each semester until they receive the degree.
+Those who have completed their plan of study may register for GRAD:6002 Doctoral Continuous Registration or GRAD:6003 Doctoral Final Registration.

 Students are encouraged to present their research at local, regional, national, or international meetings.
 The department provides partial funding for travel to such meetings.

-Detailed information about graduate degree requirements and timelines for making satisfactory progress toward a degree is available under "Graduate Student Guidelines" on the Graduate Programs web page of the Department of Earth and Environmental Sciences website.
+Detailed information about graduate degree requirements and timelines for making satisfactory progress toward a degree is available under "Graduate Student Guidelines" on the Department of Earth and Environmental Sciences Graduate Program web page.

 All geoscience graduate students must meet the admission and degree requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College (particularly sections IX, X, and XII).
 They also should acquaint themselves with the University calendar, for deadline dates and so forth.